 These early model 3D projectors were only 720p, and since they didn't have an HDMI input, could only receive content from a PC through a VGA or DVI cable, reducing the image quality to an acceptable, but not great, 480i.

-Everything changed in 2010 with the release of the LG CF3D, the first 1080p 3D projector for home theater.
+But then everything changed in 2010 with the release of the LG CF3D, the first 1080p 3D projector for home theater.

 The LG CF3D was the first 1080p 3D projector with HDMI inputs (three total!), meaning it could process signals from 3D-ready Blu-rays and the PS3.
-The LG CF3D 3D projector can also handle multiple 3D formats, including frame sequential, side-by-side and checker board.
+The LG CF3D 3D projector could also handle multiple 3D formats, including frame sequential, side-by-side and checker board.